dartoos-dev/formdator/README.md

 - Classes with short — yet meaningful — names like `Req` for a required field;
   `ReqEmail` for a non-empty, well-formed email; `Len.max` for a maximum number of characters; and so on.
-- Easy-to-compose validators: the command `Trim(Email())` produces a validator that trims the entered email before validating it.
+- Easy-to-compose validators: e.g. the command `Trim(Email())` produces a
+  validator that trims the entered email before validating it.
-- A built-in set of ready-to-use compound validators: if you need to validate an email and limit its length to, say, 50 chars, simply pass an `Email.len(50)` or `ReqEmail.len(50)` object as the validation argument.
+- **Write Less and Do More:** built-in, ready-to-use set of compound validators.
+  To validate an email and limit its length to, say, 50 chars, simply pass an `Email.len(50)` or `ReqEmail.len(50)` object as the validation argument.
 - You can apply multiple validation rules at once by using the `Pair` or `Rules` classes.